BudTrainer's Big Bud Academy

 DISCLAIMER:

 Everything taught and sold by BudTrainer is to be used strictly for legal purposes.
-We absolutely condemn the production of illegal substances, and it is your duty to ensure that you are complying with the law.
+We condemn the production of illegal substances, and it is your duty to ensure that you are complying with the law.
 The words "hemp", "cannabis", "weed", and "marijuana" are used interchangeably to refer to the same plant (legal hemp with less than 0.3% THC) for the purposes of this lesson.

 The Art of Transplanting: Ensuring Success for Your Young Hemp Plants